Blockage can be complete or partial.

 Treatment usually aims to relieve the cause of obstruction.
-For example, if the urethra is blocked because of a benign enlarged or cancerous prostate, treatment can include drugs, such as hormonal therapy Hormonal therapy The risk of prostate cancer increases as men age.
-Symptoms, such as difficulty urinating, a need to urinate frequently and urgently, and blood in the urine, usually occur only after the cancer... read more for prostate cancer, surgery, or enlargement of the urethra with dilators.
+For example, if the urethra is blocked because of a benign enlarged or cancerous prostate, treatment can include drugs, such as hormonal therapy Hormonal therapy Prostate cancer begins in a small area of the prostate gland, an organ found only in males.
+The risk of prostate cancer increases as men age.
+Symptoms, such as difficulty urinating, a need to... read more for prostate cancer, surgery, or enlargement of the urethra with dilators.
 Other treatments, such as lithotripsy or endoscopic surgery Stone removal Stones (calculi) are hard masses that form in the urinary tract and may cause pain, bleeding, or an infection or block of the flow of urine.
 Tiny stones may cause no symptoms, but larger stones... read more , may be needed to remove stones that block the flow of urine in the ureter or kidney.